interstellardrumbeat/tech-writing/guides/how-to_edrumin-SD3-debian-setup.md

-# How effectively play your drumset with eDrumIn and Superior Drummer 3 on Debian
+# How-to effectively play your drumset with eDrumIn and Superior Drummer 3 on Debian

 ## Introduction